 There are many kinds of miracles that Jesus did to demonstrate that his claims to be the Son of God were true.
 One kind was his power over Satan and his demons.
-These evil angels are more powerful than any human being and are equal in power to holy angels that serve God.
+These evil angels are more powerful than any human being and are equal in god.
 But they are under the absolute infinite authority and power of God.
 If Jesus was God come in the flesh as a human being, then he would have authority and power over them and he did.
 Jesus could command demons at will.
 This he does as a regular course of his ministry here in Capernaum and in the other places where he was preaching and teaching.